weaveworks/service/PLAYBOOK.md

 ### NATS

+**What**:
-**What**: Stateless, ephemeral pub-sub message bus used to publishing shortcut report ids from collection service to query service.
+- Stateless, ephemeral pub-sub message bus
+- Used to publishing shortcut report ids from collection service to query service.

 ### Consul